ktelep/Zabbix-DellEMC-PowerMax/readme.md

 zabbix_powermax.py --discovery --configpath <path to PyU4V.conf file> --array <array serial> --hours <1-24>
 ```

-Note- this WILL take longer than a typicaly statistics run, and if you have logging set to DEBUG, it will roll the logs depending on the array configuration.
+Note- this WILL take longer than a typical statistics run, and if you have logging set to DEBUG, it will roll the logs depending on the array configuration.

 **Troubleshooting**